NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideEmbed.md

 The focus of this guide is on using In-Game Inferencing to integrate an embedding model into an application.
 One example would be [E5-Large-Unsupervised](https://huggingface.co/intfloat/e5-large-unsupervised)

+> **MIN RUNTIME SPEC:** Note that all Embedding backends require a CPU supporting AVX2 instructions.
+Support for this instruction extension is ubiquitous in modern gaming CPUs, but older hardware may not support it.

 > **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the [rag sample](../source/samples/nvigi.rag/rag.cpp)

 ## 1.0 INITIALIZE AND SHUTDOWN